Philly Bike Action!

 • Specify your address so they know you're their constituent.

-• Include your Councilmember's staff as a CC to increase the likelihood of a response.
+• Include your Councilmember's staff to increase the likelihood of a response.

 The Mayor also represents you!
 Fill out the mayor's correspondence form to make your voice heard.